The Unicorn Road by Martin Davies, Review: Artful history

-The Unicorn Road Synopsis:
+The Unicorn Road Synopsis

 The mission to the East is shrouded in secret motives and mysterious encounters.
 The boy is befriended by the party’s interpreter, Venn, and embroiled in an exotic, dangerous adventure involving lost Cathar treasure, capture by the unimaginably cruel Emperor of China and a plan to bring the Mongol hordes of the Great Khan west to destroy the culture of Christendom.
-And at the heart of the web of politics and deceit, Venn falls in love with a woman whose sad story he has deciphered from the secret women’s language which really existed inChina for hundreds of years.
+And at the heart of the web of politics and deceit, Venn falls in love with a woman whose sad story he has deciphered from the secret women’s language which really existed in China for hundreds of years.

 Beautiful from cover to composition.
 This cover art was what originally attracted me to The Unicorn Road as it sat on my bookstore bargain shelf, but when I began reading I was pleasantly surprised to find the writing style inside the book just as artful.

-Davies sets the scene like a painter, telling this grand and sweeping tale of quest and adventure to foreign lands in language so beautiful and luxurious that the reader cannot help but to be enthralled and engrossed.
+Davies sets the scene like a painter, telling this grand and sweeping tale of quest and adventure to foreign lands in language so beautiful and luxurious that the reader cannot help be enthralled and engrossed.
 The characters have compelling backstories that are uncovered slowly throughout the novel, revealing the admirable qualities of courage, honour and loyalty.

 Although The Unicorn Road is a work of fiction, actual historical events relating to the Silk Route and the Christian Crusades provide the framework for the plot.
 Despite the stories being set in different time periods, I found myself thinking of the movie Troy and its grandeur on more than one occasion.

-Although the story is an epic one, only parts are told in detail, leaving the book only 324 pages in length.
+Although the story is an epic one, only segments are told in detail, leaving the book only 324 pages in length.
 Davies manages to quickly wrap up all the loose ends to conclude the story, drawing on seeds of information cleverly planted along the journey (almost too perfectly).

 Despite the quick ending, I found the book a satisfying one that I’d recommend if for nothing else but for the beauty and artfulness of the writing.\